 - Implementing the TOMRMS and FileHold Solution in Ontario Municipalities

-- RAF Benevolent Fund Use FileHold Document Management to Improve Information Sharing and Efficiency
+- RAF Benevolent Fund Use FileHold software to Improve Information Sharing and Efficiency

-Implementation of FileHold Software is quick and Easy - and is delivered at a fixed cost.
-Following are a few of the most asked questions about FileHold implementation and licensing practices.
-Here
+Implementation of FileHold Software is quick and easy and is delivered at a fixed cost.
+Following are a few of the most asked questions about FileHold document management software implementation and licensing practices.

 Can FileHold be installed and configured by non FileHold IT personnel?

 Yes.
-The document management software is certified by Microsoft to be user installable.
+FileHold software is certified by Microsoft to be user installable.
 Detailed software installation guides are available for customers who want to install themselves.
-The document management software ships with a complete auto installer package.
+The software ships with a complete auto installer package.
 Once a server is properly configured installation will be less than 2 hours.
 FileHold provides diagnostic tools that confirm the server has been prepared correctly prior to installation and confirms that the software has been installed correctly after installation

 Does FileHold store document in their native formats (i.e. Word documents, Excel Spreadsheets, etc)?